 Want some hairstyle inspirations?
 Read our article that covers over 60 hairstyles for older women.

 What color did your hair turn with age?
 What are you doing about it?
-What hair color do you enjoy most?
+Is there a hair color you’d like to experiment with?
 Please share with our community!

 Photo credits: Images courtesy of Shortino Salon and Spa and Hair Ninja Salon.